 - a.
-First flushFirst Flush retention shall be required for all new developmentNew Developments that provide onsite detention regardless of Building Site Area of Disturbanced Area_Slopes accordance with Sections 3-2.B and 3-2.C.12.
-Where on-site stormwater detention is employed, the first flushFirst Flush volume shall be retained on the individual lot or within a common area.
-All runoff from disturbed areas shall be routed to the first flushFirst Flush retention basin(s), subject to grading plan approval.
+First Flush retention shall be required for all New Developments that provide on-site detention regardless of Building Site Slopes in accordance with Sections 3-2.B and 3-2.C.12.
+Where onsite stormwater detention is employed, the First Flush volume shall be retained on the individual lot or within a common area.
+All runoff from disturbed areas shall be routed to First Flush retention basin(s), subject to grading plan approval.
 In no case shall runoff from disturbed areas impact adjoining off-site properties. - b.
-First flushFirst Flush retention is also required for all new hillside developments with Building Site Area of Disturbanced Area.
-Slopes that exceed 2030%.

-c.
-The first flush First Flush volume shall be calculated using the following formula:
+First Flush retention is also required for all new hillside developments with Building Site Slopes that exceed 30%. - c.
+The First Flush volume is calculated using the following formula: